Exterior view of Seaton Beach at night

 Seaton Beach

-The UK's first certified passivhaus plus multi-residential building utilises Wienerberger's high-performing Porotherm solution.
+The UK's first certified passivhaus plus multi-residential building utilises wienerberger's high-performing Porotherm solution.

 Seaton Beach, Devon is the UK’s first certified Passivhaus Plus multi-residential building, comprising seven two-bedroom apartments and a three-bedroom penthouse.
 The carefully designed development prioritised innovation, health and wellbeing throughout its construction and was therefore able to go above and beyond the stringent requirements of the Passivhaus Standard.